gcp

 Parameters:

 • dataset (str) – The identifier of the dataset to create.
-Only letters, numbers, and underscored are permitted.
+Only letters, numbers, and underscores are permitted.

-• location (str) – The physical datacenter location to create the dataset in.
+• location (str, optional) – The physical datacenter location to create the dataset in.
 See the Google Cloud Platform documentation for options.
+Defaults to “europe-north1”.

 • name (str, optional) – A human-readable name of the dataset.
-Defaults to the dataset it.
+Defaults to the dataset.

 • description (str, optional) – A short description of the dataset.
 Defaults to None.